AntonTheDev/FlightLayout/README.md

 ```
 public enum HorizontalAlign {
-    case Left           // Align horizontally to the Left
+    case left           // Align horizontally to the Left
-    case LeftEdge       // Align horizontally to the Left Edge
+    case leftEdge       // Align horizontally to the Left Edge
-    case Center         // Align center.y horizontally
+    case center         // Align center.y horizontally
-    case RightEdge      // Align horizontally to the Right Edge
+    case rightEdge      // Align horizontally to the Right Edge
-    case Right          // Align horizontally to the Right
+    case right          // Align horizontally to the Right
 }

 ```